jmuzsik/blog/content/it/kubernetes.md

 #### Clusters

-A network of containers connected in sucha way that they can freely communicate with each other.
+A network of containers connected in such a way that they can freely communicate with each other.

 #### Nodes